Labour Friends of Israel: 2016 onwards

 With the ascent to the leadership of the Labour Party, in September 2015, of Jeremy Corbyn, who has a history of support for Palestinians, the relationship between the LFI and the party leadership deteriorated.

 LFI had been depleted of Parliamentary supporters who had lost their seats at the 2015 general election.
 In 2016, LFI announced it had trebled its number of Parliamentary supporters, stating that 65 MPs had pledged to back the group, at a time when many MPs rebelled against the leadership of the party.
 LFI re-branded itself as "Labour Friends of Israel: For Israel, For Palestine, For Peace", created a Young LFI group, and stated it would support the Alliance for Middle East Peace's international fund.

 In early 2017, Al Jazeera released a four-part documentary entitled The Lobby, which investigated aspects of the Israel lobby in the United Kingdom, particularly relating to the Labour Party.
 A member of Israeli embassy staff, Shai Masot, was recorded "plotting" to take down British MPs who favour recognition of a Palestinian state; links to the Labour Friends of Israel were put under the spotlight, including a reference to the availability of £1m from the Israeli government.

 In March 2018, supporters of LFI, along with the Board of Deputies of British Jews and the Jewish Leadership Council, took part in a protest critical of the Corbyn leadership, stating that antisemitism was present in the Labour Party.

-In February 2019, after having lost a vote of no confidence by her local constituency Labour Party, Joan Ryan resigned from the Labour Party to join the recently formed The Independent Group but retained her position as Chair of LFI.
+In February 2019, after having lost a vote of no confidence by her local constituency Labour Party, Joan Ryan resigned from the Labour Party to join the recently formed The Independent Group, but retained her position as Chair of LFI.
 She became Honorary President in August 2019 and Dame Louise Ellman succeeded her as Parliamentary Chair.
 In October 2019, Ellman resigned from the Labour Party.
 Neither stood for reelection in the 2019 general election.
 However, despite resigning from the Labour Party, they remained members of LFI.

 As of July 2020, around a quarter of the Parliamentary Labour Party and a third of the shadow cabinet were members of the group.
 In September 2020, Jennifer Gerber stepped down as director and was replaced by Michael Rubin.
-In September 2020, LFI doubled its number of vice-chairs to 11, with the addition of: Rosie Cooper, Chris Evans, Dame Diana Johnson, Peter Kyle, Conor McGinn and Catherine McKinnell.
+In September 2020, LFI doubled its number of vice-chairs to 11, with the addition of Rosie Cooper, Chris Evans, Dame Diana Johnson, Peter Kyle, Conor McGinn and Catherine McKinnell.

+In 2026, LFI was referred to the Electoral Commission over concerns about lack of transparency about funding sources.

+As of June 2026, 11 of the 22 members of the Starmer cabinet had been members in the recent past.
+7 of the 23 Burnham cabinet ministers are or were recently identified as members.

 Related groups

-The Yigal Allon Educational Trust, founded in 1985 by former Prime Minister Harold Wilson, Ian Mikardo MP, Lord Glenamara and others, has supported Labour Friends of Israel.
+The Yigal Allon Educational Trust, founded in 1985 by former Prime Minister Harold Wilson, MP Ian Mikardo, Lord Glenamara and others, has supported Labour Friends of Israel.